fusonic/dotnet-extensions/docs/UnitTests/README.md

 ### NoDb

 This one does not configure the DbContext at all.
-You can use it to ensure that no DB gets created or just to skip the DB overhead when you don't need it.
+You can use it to ensure that the database does not get accessed.
 You don't need any extra configuration for it.
 Mark a test or a test class with `[NoDatabase]` to use it.

 ### InMemory